-- 2. Participate in data collection, reduction, and analysis of at least one research project led by their mentor. - 3.
+- 1. Write at least two abstracts for presentations with at least one submitted to a national/international conference based on research in which the student has contributed.
+Contribute to the design and presentation of the poster. - 2.
+Participate in data collection, reduction, and analysis of at least one research project led by their advisor. - 3.
 Determine a research path with goals and hypotheses.
 It is recognized that this plan (goals/hypotheses) may change but the student must demonstrate the capacity to identify and defend an acceptable research project during the "Plan of Study" meeting. - 4.
 Determine a "Plan of Study" with the advisor and secondary/co-advisors. - 5.
 Complete any optional workshops that are designed to complement formal coursework.

-E.g. ORD Scientific Writing Seminar Series
+E.g. Scientific Writing Seminar Series